imagej/imagej.github.io/pages/BigStitcher_Flatfield_correction.md

 can click through the dialog once more, e.g. to deactivate the correction.

-{% capture includecontent %} Since we calculate the correction on-the-fly, it will slow subsequent processing steps.
-If you plan on doing flatfield correction, we advise to first load the data virtually, apply the correction and then, if you are content with the results, re-save as HDF5 to "burn-in" the correction. {% endcapture %}
+{% include sidebox-right content='Since we calculate the correction on-the-fly, it will slow subsequent processing steps.
+If you plan on doing flatfield correction, we advise to first load the data virtually, apply the correction and then, if you are content with the results, re-save as HDF5 to "burn-in" the correction.' %}

-{% include info-box content=includecontent %}

 Go back to the [main page](BigStitcher#Documentation "wikilink")